abpframework/abp/docs/en/Community-Articles/2020-12-10-How-to-Integrate-the-DevExpress-Blazor-Component/Using DevExpress Components With the ABP Framework.md

 ## Create the Project

-ABP Framework offers startup templates to get into the business faster.
-We can download a new startup template using [ABP CLI](https://docs.abp.io/en/abp/latest/CLI):
+> ABP Framework offers startup templates to get into business faster.

+In this article, I will create a new startup template with EF Core as a database provider and Blazor for UI framework.
+But if you already have a project with Blazor UI, you don't need to create a new startup template, you can directly implement the following steps to your existing project.

+> If you already have a project with the Blazor UI, you can skip this section.

+* Before starting to development, we will create a solution named `DevExpressSample` (or whatever you want).
+We will create a new startup template with EF Core as a database provider and Blazor for UI framework by using [ABP CLI](https://docs.abp.io/en/abp/latest/CLI):

 ````bash
 abp new DevExpressSample -u blazor